STRAWBERRIES :: RASPBERRIES :: BLUEBERRIES :: GOJI BERRIES

 During that first summer, 2017, we also planted 3 dwarf blueberry plants, one Northcountry and two Northblue.
 The first summer they reached about 1’ tall.
 The second summer, the first branches never budded out, but there was some growth up from the root, and the plants eventually reached about 1’ tall.
 Tall-ER, not really “tall”.
 The third summer, the Northcountry never came back at all.
 The Northblue plants grew similarly to the previous summer, or even a bit less growth.

 I couldn’t find information about whether to expect blueberries to grow here.
 I had a neighbor tell me she’d had a blueberry plant do well until a bear got to it.
 I thought that berries in my garden, protected from wildlife, would do better, and it was worth giving them a try.
 I have since learned not to expect blueberries to grow well.
 I may try transplanting them to a pot to be kept in the greenhouse and see if they will live & produce in that warm environment.

 Goji berries were our one success.
 The goji plant grows well in our climate and altitude.
 The photo was taken in 2018. in 2019 it began popping out high above our hoop framework, and was pruned frequently to limit its size.
 As the berries were beginning to ripen this past summer I just didn’t know when they were actually ripe.
 I’d try one occasionally and felt it was a bit tart, until finally they seemed less tart, almost flavorless, and I decided they must be ripe.
 Sorry I don’t have a photo of the berries, I can’t find the photos I took.

-They grow well here, the plant just didn’t work in our garden framework.
-Since they were so invasive and I don’t really care for them I’ve decided to use the spot for something else.
+So, although they grow well here, the plant just didn’t work in our garden framework.
+Since they were so invasive and I don’t really care for them I’ve decided to use the spot for something else we should enjoy.